US STOCKS-Stellar jobs data helps Wall St recoup Brexit losses

 Juno dropped 27.4 percent to $29.75 after the drug developer's cancer study was halted following the death of three patients.

-The S&P 500 index showed 55 new 52-week highs and one new low, while the Nasdaq recorded 111 new highs and 10 new lows.
-(Reporting by Yashaswini Swamynathan in Bengaluru; Editing by Saumyadeb Chakrabarty and Ted Kerr)
+The S&P 500 index showed 46 new 52-week highs and one new low, while the Nasdaq recorded 88 new highs and nine new lows.
+(Reporting by Yashaswini Swamynathan in Bengaluru; Editing by Savio D'Souza and Saumyadeb Chakrabarty)

 * Indexes down: Dow 0.69 pct, S&P 0.41 pct, Nasdaq 0.52 pct (Updates to early afternoon)